-Using the 12 steps to help overcome and manage feelings of loss.
+Using a 12 step approach to help overcome and manage feelings of loss.
 Especially if you are in recovery and experiencing deep sorrow.

 GRIEVING ANONYMOUS AT GLANCE